bigcommerce/bigcommerce-api-node/README.md

 The main `BigCommerce` import is an object that contains properties for different use cases of the BigCommerce Node Client.
 The properties available are described below:

 * `Auth`: This class can be instantiated and used to handle the OAuth flow that begins when a merchant clicks **Install** on a single-click app.
+* `Rest`: This class can be instantiated and used to make API requests to the BigCommerce Public REST API.

 ## OAuth